PAD-TRO: Projection-Augmented Diffusion for Direct Trajectory Optimization

 \subsection{Diffusion for direct sampling of state trajectory}

 To gradually generate samples that follow the target distribution $p_0(\cdot)$~\eqref{eqn:optimal_distribution}, we propose the following approach built upon \cite{pan2024modelbaseddiffusion} by introducing a novel gradient-free projection scheme and a bi-level noise schedule.
 In \cite{pan2024modelbaseddiffusion}, the noise schedule, i.e., the standard deviation of the Gaussian~\eqref{eqn:batch_sampling}, $\sigma_{i} := \sqrt{\frac{1-\bar{\alpha}_{i-1}}{\bar{\alpha}_{i-1}}}$ decays only along the diffusion horizon.
-Inspired by \cite{Xue2024FullOrderSM}, we propose a bi-level noise schedule $\sigma_{i,t}$, where the noise not only varies along the diffusion horizon $i=N, N-1, \dots, 1$, but also varies along the trajectory prediction horizon, $t=1,\dots,T$.
+Inspired by \cite{dialMPC}, we propose a bi-level noise schedule $\sigma_{i,t}$, where the noise not only varies along the diffusion horizon $i=N, N-1, \dots, 1$, but also varies along the trajectory prediction horizon, $t=1,\dots,T$.
 In practice, we find that this allows for a better trade-off between exploration and reaching optimality in the reverse diffusion process.
-We define the novel noise schedule as follows: